 Relax in our glorious gardens

-Indulge your senses and refresh your spirit with a gentle wander amongst the scents and Autumn colours of the rare shrubs and flowers in this lovely 5.5 acre garden.
+Indulge your senses and refresh your spirit with a gentle wander amongst the scents and seasonal colours of the rare shrubs and flowers in this lovely 5.5 acre garden.

 The first formal garden was laid out by Sir Thomas Myddelton II in 1653, following contemporary French examples.
 The next major alterations were in 1764 when Richard Myddelton commissioned the landscape architect William Emes to remodel the gardens and parkland.
 Emes made substantial changes, moving fences, walls, pathways, and planting vast lawns and thousands of trees.